Meet Our New Innovation

 How to Translate Elementor Pages Using WPML

 You can access the WPML’s translation editor only from the back end of your site.
-After designing the page by Elementor, save it and click the Go to Dashboard button.
+Design a page with Elementor, as we have done below.
+Then, come to the WordPress dashboard by clicking the Exit button.

 After publishing the page, the plus button will be activated and you can translate the page.
 You will get these plus buttons in the language box while editing your page or on the listing pages.